paya-cz/background-healthcheck/README.md

     CMD ["node", "healthcheck.js"]
 ```

+If you use AWS ECS, then keep in mind [ECS ignores Dockerfile's HEALTHCHECK](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definition_healthcheck).
+You need to put the healthcheck command in task definition.
+Similarly,
+Kubernetes ignores `Dockerfile`'s `HEALTHCHECK` too, and provides an alternative way to check health.
+However, you can use our library in either case.

 # Usage in your task's code

 The healthcheck process checks if the heartbeat has been signaled recently.
 If you do not